ZZ83/equalizer-landing-page/README.md

 ### What I learned

-I learned more about working with background images and the position property.
+I learned more about working with background images and the background-position property.

 ### Continued development